Bioconductor/bioc_git_transition/doc/scenario-4-push-to-release-branch.md

-# Scenario 4: Push updates to release branch (RELEASE_X_Y)
+# Scenario 4: Push updates to the release branch (RELEASE_X_Y)

 **Goal:** A bug has been identified.
 A bug fix needs to be commited to the `RELEASE_X_Y` branch.

-Developers can push commits to the `master` branch.
-These commits will be usied in the latest development builds, and will eventually become the  _next_ release branch.
-Developers also have write access to the most recent release branch (currently, the `RELEASE_3_5` branch).
-Bug fixes (but not new features) should be commited to the current release, so that they are made available to users.
+Developers have write access to the most recent release branch (currently, the `RELEASE_3_5` branch).
+Bug fixes (but not new features) should be commited to the current release, so that the bug fixes are made available to users.

 **NOTE:** Best practice is to develop and test (including a full nightly build) the bug fix on the `master` branch, and to merge the bug fix from master to release.
 See [Scenario-10][].